Louie4061/NBAModel/README.md

 Techniques:
 We can use Multiclass Classification as we will try and see whether the correlation has a bias to ALL-NBA, Draft Pick Number, Players having previously won championships, etc
 We will try and map a team to the result, using the features that we have above.

+This will be done with sklearn as it has lots of ML model stuff that I can use.